Last Updated Jan 28, 2019

 The obvious difference between water kefir vs milk kefir is that they are used to culture different liquids.
 If you've ever tried to use water kefir grains to ferment milk, you may have come to this realization.

-Milk kefir grains are used specifically to culture milk, traditionally dairy milk is used but vegan milks can also be substituted.
+Milk kefir grains are used specifically to culture milk.
+Traditionally, dairy milk is used but vegan milks can also be substituted.
+A popular one we enjoy is coconut milk, made with the flesh and water.
 To keep most milk kefir grains alive and thriving, however, it is necessary to periodically use a dairy milk source.
 We personally prefer using raw organic grass-fed cows milk over pasteurized.

 Typically, 2 Tablespoons of water grains and 1 Tablespoon of milk kefir grains are used for about one quart of liquid.